 GIFs have been shared and viewed on Twitter directly for over 18 months and recently teams have started to up the ante.
 Final scores and big plays used to be solely represented through traditional imagery.
 But now, community managers have become much more creative in finding new ways to bring their content to life.

-No one did it better than the National Football League during the Divisional Playoff Round.
+No one did it better than the NFL during the Divisional Playoff Round.
 After Cam Newton found Greg Olsen in the back of the end zone to make it 31-0 in favor of the Panthers over the Seahawks, the NFL tweeted out an illustrated version of Newton “dabbing,” which he often does after scoring a touchdown, with laser beams shooting from the eyes of the Panthers mascot.
-If that doesn’t sound amazing (well, maybe not to the Seahawk fans, let’s omit them for obvious reasons), then I’m not sure what would.
+If that doesn’t sound amazing (well, maybe not to the Seahawk fans), then I’m not sure what would.
 Of the thousands of tweets sent out over the course of the weekend, the custom (and personalized) animated GIF was most memorable.

 Originality is Key

-Each and every winter the NBA launches their All-Star voting campaign, which allows fans to vote in their favorite players as starters in February’s annual All-Star Game.
-With over 400 players in the league and just ten spots up for grabs, the competition is fierce.
+Each and every winter the NBA launches its All-Star voting campaign, which allows fans to vote in their favorite players as starters in February’s annual All-Star Game.
+With over 400 players in the league and just 10 spots up for grabs, the competition is fierce.

 Despite having fewer than 500,000 followers on Twitter and having been absent from the postseason for the last six years, the Pistons created quite the buzz throughout January after the team released not one, but two mashup videos that immediately went viral.
 Each video incorporated President Obama’s past speeches to the lyrics of Drake’s “Jumpman” and Dr. Dre’s “Forgot About Dre” which played in unison with highlights from the first-half of Drummond’s 2016 season.
 Even as a die-hard Trail Blazer fan, the content was too good not to RT.